-1.4 HISTORY OF NATIONAL ENVIRONMENTAL POLICY ACT DOCUMENTATION ON THE HANFORD SITE the ERDA became part of the DOE, the EISs and EAs became DOE documents.
+1.4 HISTORY OF NATIONAL ENVIRONMENTAL POLICY ACT DOCUMENTATION ON THE HANFORD SITE

+The AEC was the first agency to prepare EISs and EAs on the Hanford Site.
+Originally, the EISs were called environmental statements and EAs were known as environmental impact assessments.
+When the AEC was reorganized and replaced by the ERDA, the EISs and EAs became ERDA documents.
+Similarly, when the ERDA became part of the DOE, the EISs and EAs became DOE documents.
 Before 1978, the EA and EIS process did not culminate in FONSIs or RODs.
 In 1978, the Council on Environmental Quality (CEQ) published NEPA regulations requiring FONSIs and RODs for these documents.
 The DOE formally adopted these regulations in July 1979.